rumkin/tc39-synced-function/README.md

 ## Rationale

 Async functions were created to reduce nesting and simplify code.
-Currently async functions are using to make call behav like a synchronous function and it's a very rare case when developers need to make async function not to wait a promise resolution received in some.
-Thus async functions are flooded by `await` usage.
+Currently async functions are using to make call behav like a synchronous function and it's a very rare/specific case when developers need to make async function not to wait a promise resolution in current call.
+Thus async functions are flooded by `await` statements.

 Current async/await syntax has bunch of issues: